Religious violence in India: Malabar rebellion (1921)

-Moplah Rebellion was an anti-Jenmi rebellion conducted by the Muslim Moplah (Mappila) community of Malabar District in 1921.
+Moplah Rebellion was an anti-Jenmi rebellion conducted by the Muslim Mappila community of Malabar District in 1921.
 Inspired by the Khilafat movement and the Karachi resolution; Moplahs murdered, pillaged, and forcibly converted thousands of Hindus.
 100,000 Hindus were driven away from their homes forcing to leave their property behind, which were later taken over by Moplahs.
 This greatly changed the demographics of the area, being the major cause behind today's Malappuram district being a Muslim majority district in Kerala.

 According to one view, the reasons for the Moplah rebellion was religious revivalism among the Muslim Moplahs, and hostility towards the landlord Hindu Nair, Nambudiri and Jenmi community and the British administration that supported the latter.
 Adhering to view, British records call it a British-Muslim revolt.
 The initial focus was on the government, but when the limited presence of the government was eliminated, Moplahs turned their full attention on attacking Hindus.
 Mohommed Haji was proclaimed the Caliph of the Moplah Khilafat and flags of Islamic Caliphate were flown.
 Ernad and Walluvanad were declared Khilafat kingdoms.